-The power of attorney is used in Hong Kong as a means to grant power to another individual to act on behalf of the donor for the purpose of solving a legal business matter or conclude any other legal activities.
+The power of attorney is a document that allows an appointed agent to conduct a business or a set of issues that will involve handling the assets of the principal.
+It is used in Hong Kong as a means to grant power to another individual to act on behalf of the donor for the purpose of solving a legal business matter or conclude any other legal activities.

 The grantor and the agent for a power of attorney in Hong Kong